State Guide · Mizoram

 Non-Mizo Residents

-Cannot hold LUC rights or possess any land in Mizoram under state policy.
+Cannot hold LUC rights or possess land under state policy.

 ILP Required